5. Scalaz Typeclasses

 Mirroring Apply, Divide also has terse syntax for tuples.
 A softer

-divide so that you may reign approach to world domination:
+divide so that we may reign approach to world domination:

 ...